Act better- audition better- by “listening”

 All of your solo audition’s performance takes place on a fully lit set with the ensemble present.
 It should play out as an interaction, a reply, a response.

 Your audition’s words are an authentic response and connection to what comes before and what is happening to your character right now.
 You are responding because you are listening.

 Failure to actively listen is why most solo auditions sound flat, generic or unbelievable.
 (Another big failure is to forget to add “seasoning.”)
 What should play as a conversation plays instead as a monologue performed in a vacuum.

 An actor who doesn’t listen is uncastable because they aren’t acting.

-Paint the reality of your performance by listening- especially when you record alone with no other ears present.
-Your auditions will be far ahead of most.
+Paint the reality of your performance by listening as you speak- especially when you record alone with no other ears present.